Burak Giray, Ph.D.

 Research Methods

-Experimental design, panel data analysis, time-series methods, difference-in-differences, interrupted time-series designs, and causal mediation analysis.
+Experimental design, panel data analysis, time-series methods, duration analysis, difference-in-differences, interrupted time-series designs, and causal mediation analysis.

 Education